Chael Sonnen: World Extreme Cagefighting

 In December 2007, Sonnen fought Paulo Filho for the WEC Middleweight Championship.
 Sonnen lost via a controversial submission at 4:55 of the second round.
 Sonnen did not tap out but screamed in pain, which the referee interpreted as a verbal submission.
 In his post-fight interview, Sonnen said he told the referee not to stop the fight, and continually said "No" when the referee asked if he wanted to submit.
 Keith Kizer, executive director of the Nevada State Athletic Commission, claimed Sonnen only yelled "No" after the referee stopped the fight.
 Kizer and Dana White (who was watching ringside) both agreed with the call.

 A rematch was scheduled for March 26, 2008, but was cancelled after Filho entered a drug rehabilitation program.
 Sonnen instead faced undefeated contender Bryan Baker and dominated him for three rounds to win a unanimous decision (30–26, 30–25, and 30–25).
 Sonnen and Filho eventually met again on November 5, 2008.
-Filho appeared distracted through out the bout, and Sonnen took advantage winning all three rounds to win the fight via uanimous decision.
+Filho appeared distracted throughout the bout, and Sonnen took advantage winning all three rounds to win the fight via unanimous decision.
 Prior to the fight, Filho weighed in almost seven pounds over the 185-pound limit, so the bout was ruled a non-title match.
 After Filho lost, he announced he would ship Sonnen the championship belt.

 Return to the UFC

 Following the dissolution of WEC's middleweight division, Sonnen returned to the UFC.

 In his first fight for the promotion since UFC 60, he was submitted by jiu-jitsu ace Demian Maia via triangle choke submission at UFC 95.

 At UFC 98 in May 2009, Sonnen defeated Dan Miller via unanimous decision.
-He was a late replacement for Yushin Okami, who tore ligament while training.
+He was a late replacement for Yushin Okami, who tore a ligament while training.
 He took the fight on 22 days' notice, and lost 36 lb in order to compete.

 In his next fight, at UFC 104, Sonnen outwrestled Okami for a unanimous decision victory.

 Sonnen was expected to face Nate Marquardt at UFC 110, but the fight was moved to UFC 109 on February 6.
 Sonnen won a unanimous decision, after escaping two deep guillotine chokes in the first and third rounds.
 With the victory, Sonnen became the number one contender for the UFC Middleweight Championship.